 If your account shows a balance due for ETHS fees or fines, you may participate in the graduation ceremony to celebrate your academic achievement; however, you will not receive guest admission tickets for the graduation ceremony until all fees or fines are paid in full.
-If you have concerns about a payment, contact Student Accounts at 847-424-7110.
-The Student Accounts Office is located in Room H110.
+If you have concerns about a payment, contact the Business Office at 847-424-7110.
+The Business Office is located in Room H108.